The Engagement Model

 If something is broken, I'll say it's broken.
 If a decision was wrong, I'll say that too, including my own.
 Polite disagreement is fine.
 Silence when something's going wrong is not.

-Treat a model like you'd treat any other external dependency: it has failure modes, it needs monitoring, and it will surprise you at the worst moment.
+Any new technology, whether an AI model, a platform framework, or a build tool, gets treated like any other external dependency: it has failure modes, it needs monitoring, and it will surprise you at the worst moment.
 My job is to design systems where that surprise is survivable.
-That requires the same rigour you'd apply to a database schema, not the same optimism you'd apply to a new framework.
+That requires the same rigour you would apply to a database schema, not the same optimism you would apply to a shiny new tool.

 Working Style